-If Option 1 is chosen, Carrboro will be responsible for paying 30 percent of the construction cost for new sidewalks constructed within the town limits or extra-territorial jurisdiction area.
+If Option 1 or 4 is chosen, Carrboro will be responsible for paying 30 percent of the construction cost for new sidewalks constructed within the town limits or extra-territorial jurisdiction area.
 However, funding of \$66,300 was included in the sidewalk bond program for the Town's share of providing sidewalk along Smith Level Road.

-If Option 2 is chosen, the Town of Carrboro will be responsible for securing needed right-of-way for the project and paying for utility relocation, and it is estimated that these costs are in the range of \$300,000.
-A source for these funds has not been identified.
+If Option 2 is chosen, the Town of Carrboro will be responsible for securing needed right-of-way for the project and paying for utility relocation.
+It is estimated that right-of-way costs would be in a range from \$270,000 to \$320,000, but could be much more.
+An estimate for utility relocation costs is not available.